fbpx

 Prove your humanity

 A new study from Stanford University examined the presence of nitrogen dioxide in American homes, a pollutant found in gas stove emissions.
-Exposure to NO2 was found to be significantly worse in smaller homes because gas spreads more easily through confined spaces.
-The study revealed people living in residences smaller than 800 square feet were exposed to four times more nitrogen dioxide long-term than people in residences greater than 3,000 square feet.
+Exposure to NO2 was found to be significantly worse in smaller homes because concentrations of the pollutant build up faster in more confined spaces.
+The modeling study showed that people living in residences smaller than 800 square feet were exposed to four times more nitrogen dioxide long-term than people in residences greater than 3,000 square feet.

 Listen to the story: